 Diversity in Volunteering: Why Your Volunteer Base Looks Nothing Like Your Community

 Look carefully at your volunteer team.
 Then look at the community your organisation serves — in its full diversity of age, ethnicity, class, disability, and lived experience.
-If these two groups look significantly different, that gap is not a coincidence, not bad luck, and not for want of good intentions.
-It is the direct result of structural barriers that your organisation has, until now, probably not examined systematically or addressed effectively.
+If these two groups look significantly different, that gap is rarely a coincidence or a matter of bad luck.
+It is usually the result of structural barriers that the organisation has not yet examined systematically or addressed effectively.

-A homogeneous volunteer base is not just an equality and diversity issue.
+A homogeneous volunteer base is not only an equality and diversity issue.
 It is a quality issue, a credibility issue, and increasingly a sustainability issue.
-Understanding why the gap exists — and what it actually takes to close it — is among the most important work a volunteer manager can undertake in 2025.
+Understanding why the gap exists — and what it actually takes to close it — is among the most important work a volunteer manager can undertake.

 The Reality of Who Volunteers — and Who Does Not

-Despite the popular narrative of volunteering as universally accessible, the data tells a different story.
-Formal volunteering is significantly more prevalent among people who are already advantaged in other ways:
+Despite the popular narrative of volunteering as universally accessible, the data tells a more uneven story.
+England's Community Life Survey shows that formal volunteering is far from evenly distributed across the population:

 Why the Gap Persists Despite Good Intentions